hkapk/note-taker/README.md

 ## Questions?

-Contact hkapk on GitHub or send an email inquiry to hankkapka@gmail.com.
+Contact: https://github/hkapk on GitHub or send an email inquiry to hankkapka@gmail.com